survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## The Basic Flow of Webpack Plugins

 A webpack plugin is expected to expose an `apply` method.
 The way you do that is up to you.
 The most common way is to set up a function and then attach methods to its `prototype`.
-I prefer to return an object from a function and then access plugin `options` through the closure.
+You can return an object from a function and then access plugin `options` through the closure.
 In the `prototype` approach you would have to capture the options to `this` to access them from your methods.
 Using ES6 classes is an additional option.
 The exact approach is up to the coding style you prefer.

 Regardless of your approach, you should capture possible options passed by a user, preferably validate them, and then make sure your `apply` method is ready to go.
 When webpack runs the plugin, it passes a `compiler` object to it.
 This object exposes webpack's plugin API and allows you to connect into the hooks it provides.
 [The official reference](https://webpack.js.org/pluginsapi/compiler/) lists all the available hooks.